natalieagus/50002/docs/Software/k_stackandprocedures.md

 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/u4TETujaNuk) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+{:.highlight-title}
-## Learning Objectives
+> Detailed Learning Objectives
+>

-1. **Understand Function Calls and Reusability**
+> 1. **Understand Function Calls and Reusability**
-   - Learn why functions are essential for code reusability and organization.
+>    - Learn why functions are essential for code reusability and organization.
-   - Understand the basic structure and operation of functions, including passing parameters, returning values, and the call and return mechanism.
+>    - Understand the basic structure and operation of functions, including passing parameters, returning values, and the call and return mechanism.

-2. **Explore the Procedure Linkage and Stack Mechanism**
+> 2. **Explore the Procedure Linkage and Stack Mechanism**
-   - Study the procedure linkage concept to manage function calls and returns efficiently.
+>    - Study the procedure linkage concept to manage function calls and returns efficiently.
-   - Understand the role of the stack in function calls, particularly in managing local variables, parameters, and return addresses.
+>    - Understand the role of the stack in function calls, particularly in managing local variables, parameters, and return addresses.

-3. **Learn About Stack Operations**
+> 3. **Learn About Stack Operations**
-   - Understand how to use stack operations like PUSH and POP to manage function call contexts.
+>    - Understand how to use stack operations like PUSH and POP to manage function call contexts.
-   - Learn the importance of the stack pointer (SP), base pointer (BP), and linkage pointer (LP) in function execution.
+>    - Learn the importance of the stack pointer (SP), base pointer (BP), and linkage pointer (LP) in function execution.

-4. **Procedure Linkage Convention**
+> 4. **Procedure Linkage Convention**
-   - Explore the detailed procedure linkage convention, which dictates how functions should manage calling and returning from functions.
+>    - Explore the detailed procedure linkage convention, which dictates how functions should manage calling and returning from functions.
-   - Learn the sequence of operations a function caller and callee must perform to ensure the correct execution flow and state preservation.
+>    - Learn the sequence of operations a function caller and callee must perform to ensure the correct execution flow and state preservation.

-5. **Stack Frame Management**
+> 5. **Stack Frame Management**
-   - Understand how to allocate and deallocate stack frames to manage local variables and function arguments.
+>    - Understand how to allocate and deallocate stack frames to manage local variables and function arguments.
-   - Study the impact of stack frame management on function calls, including nested calls and recursion.
+>    - Study the impact of stack frame management on function calls, including nested calls and recursion.

-6. **Implement Functions with Multiple Arguments**
+> 6. **Implement Functions with Multiple Arguments**
-   - Learn how to handle functions with multiple arguments using the stack.
+>    - Learn how to handle functions with multiple arguments using the stack.
-   - Understand the sequence of stacking arguments in reverse order and cleaning up the stack after function execution.
+>    - Understand the sequence of stacking arguments in reverse order and cleaning up the stack after function execution.

-7. **Debug and Manage Function Calls**
+> 7. **Debug and Manage Function Calls**
-   - Use debugging tools and techniques to inspect the call stack and understand function execution states.
+>    - Use debugging tools and techniques to inspect the call stack and understand function execution states.
-   - Learn about common pitfalls in function implementation, such as dangling references and stack mismanagement.
+>    - Learn about common pitfalls in function implementation, such as dangling references and stack mismanagement.

-8. **Advanced Topics in Procedure Linkage**
+> 8. **Advanced Topics in Procedure Linkage**
-   - Explore advanced concepts like nested functions and non-local variables, and how they affect procedure linkage.
+>    - Explore advanced concepts like nested functions and non-local variables, and how they affect procedure linkage.
-   - Discuss the limitations of C and C++ in handling complex function structures compared to languages like Python.
+>    - Discuss the limitations of C and C++ in handling complex function structures compared to languages like Python.
+>

-These objectives aim to equip students with a comprehensive understanding of how functions are implemented at a low level, using the stack for memory management during function calls and returns.
+> These objectives aim to equip students with a comprehensive understanding of how functions are implemented at a low level, using the stack for memory management during function calls and returns.
 Students will also learn about the conventions and best practices in designing and debugging functions to write robust and maintainable code.

 ## [Overview](https://www.youtube.com/watch?v=u4TETujaNuk&t=0s)